Nieuwe-Warmte-Nu/architecture-documentation/Feature_time_series_db_cleanup/Feature_time_series_db_cleanup.md

 When an omotes worker is terminated abruptly (due to cancellation, time out, error) there is no way that the influxdb data can be removed, since the output ESDL id has not been passed through.
-A solution to this would be to create an `influx_esdl` table in the orchestrator postgres database with `esdl_id`, `registered_at`, `job_id`, `job_reference` and `inactive_at` columns.
+A solution to this would be to create an `timeseries_esdl` table in the orchestrator postgres database with `esdl_id`, `registered_at`, `job_id`, `job_reference` and `inactive_at` columns.
 The `registered_at`, `job_id` and `job_reference` are not used but could be useful for admins.
+This database will contain active ESDL's which will be added on completion of a job.
+It will also contain possible stale/inactive ESDL's identified by a non-null 'inactive_at' value.
+These will be created when an influxdb is found for which no 'timeseries_esdl' entry can be found ( because it was not created due to a job crash, or because the job is still running).
+When a specified time has passed since 'inactive_at' (allowing for job completion), the 'timeseries_esdl' entry will be removed, as well as the influxdb data.

 This table is used as follows, upon:

 - completion of a job: the output ESDL id is registered in the table with `inactive_at` set to